nus-cs2103-AY2324S2/ip/docs/README.md

 Toothless can help you keep mark tasks you have completed using a simple command line.

-For example, if you have a completed the deadline task "return book", you can input "mark 1" The command will start with mark, followed by the task index
+For example, if you have a completed the deadline task "return book", you can input "mark 1" The command will start with mark, followed by the task index.

 The expected output would be:
 ------------------------------------------